Gauri Gill. On Seeing, 2020

 by Dieter Roth/Björn Roth/Oddur Roth/Einar Roth/Bjarni Grimsson

-Until November 2020, the Museum Tinguely presents the extraordinary Roth Bar.
+Until November 2020, the Museum Tinguely presented the extraordinary Roth Bar.

 First conceived by Dieter Roth together with his son Björn in the early 1980s, the Bars are dynamic, ever-changing installations that also represent a constant within the Roths’ cross-generational practice.
 The bar, comprised of scavenged materials, is a central motif in Dieter Roth’s oeuvre.
 The Roth Bar has been shown and operated in various exhibitions since 2005, most recently in Zurich in 2015 and subsequently at Hotel Les Trois Rois (Basel).